Michigan art exhibition showcases Bobcat talent

 an abstract, unevenly circular sculptural piece in black and red with a white border

-“Golim” by Ray Bugelski, MFA ’84, acrylic on MDF.
-Bugelski majored in photography and currently serves as a creative project manager at Majestic Steel USA in Cleveland, Ohio.
+“Golim” by Raymond Bugelski, MFA ’84, acrylic on MDF.
+Bugelski majored in photography and currently works with at Majestic Steel USA in Cleveland, Ohio.
 His mixed media works reconfigure found objects into intricately constructed wall sculptures.

 a fabric puppet wearing a multicolored crown and clothing with blue eyes, large red ears and a long red and white striped nose